 “The country has overspent; it has not been under-taxed.”

-Being a budget speech we expected numbers, figures and statistics.
+We typically expect numbers, figures and statistics in a budget speech.
 And we got them.
 But there was a difference.
 We might not believe everything the Chancellor had to say, but his figures are no longer being prepared by his own team.
-The Office for Budget Responsibility and the Bank of England now do that.
+That’s because the Office for Budget Responsibility and the Bank of England now do that.
 If this move makes the Chancellor’s speeches more plausible, so be it.

 Emergency budget or not, there was still scope for some humour in the speech: